Practical primary thermometry via alkali-metal-vapour Doppler broadening

 \section{DBT results}

-We performed DBT scans at various AL intensities, with a laboratory temperature of $23.8\,^{\circ}$C as measured by thermistors.
+We performed DBT scans at various AL intensities, with a laboratory temperature of \cc{$\approx 24.5\,^{\circ}$C} as measured by the thermistors.
 Our goal was to investigate how laser intensity impacts the repeatability of the temperature measurements derived from the Doppler width.
-Representative Doppler scan data and fit residuals for two different intensities are shown in Figure~\ref{DBT_fig}~(a) and (b), respectively.
-At low laser intensities, we found good agreement between the DBT-extracted temperature and that measured by the thermistor installed in the cell environment.
-Specifically, we recorded a DBT temperature of $24.1\,^{\circ}$C only $0.3\,^{\circ}$C higher than the thermistor reading -- corresponding to a $\approx0.24\,$MHz frequency deviation.
+Representative Doppler scan \cc{data and fits from two different data runs are shown in Figure~\ref{DBT_fig}~(a) and (e), respectively.} At low laser intensities, we found good agreement \cc{(Figure~\ref{DBT_fig}~(b) and (f))} between the DBT-extracted temperature and that measured by the thermistor installed in the cell environment.
+Specifically, we recorded \cc{extrapolated low-intensity} DBT temperatures within $0.5\,^{\circ}$C of the thermistor reading -- corresponding to a $\approx0.4\,$MHz frequency deviation.
 This indicates that, under low-intensity conditions, a relatively simple DBT setup may achieve sub-degree temperature differences when compared to standard secondary thermometry devices.
 Note that the temperature performance of the thermistor needs to be confirmed by calibration -- but even uncalibrated, at room temperatures, they generally yield differences from the true temperature at the sub-kelvin level.

-As the laser intensity increases, we observe both a reduction in absorption (Figure~\ref{DBT_fig}~(a)) and a narrowing of the Doppler absorption feature (Figure~\ref{DBT_fig}~(c)).
-This narrowing causes a systematic underestimation of the extracted temperature, akin to the behaviour observed in atomic power broadening -- but with the opposite effect.
-Notably, the relationship between intensity and linewidth is nonlinear: the narrowing begins to plateau as intensity reaches approximately $9.5\,\%$ of the rubidium saturation intensity ($I_\textrm{sat}$), corresponding to apparent temperature readings of $17\,^{\circ}$C. In addition to linewidth narrowing, we also detected a shift in the centre frequency of the Doppler feature as a function of laser intensity.
-This frequency shift is approximately linear with respect to intensity.
-By extrapolating to zero intensity, we estimate an offset of $0.091\,$MHz, as illustrated in Figure~\ref{DBT_fig}~(d).
+As the laser intensity increases, we observe both a reduction in absorption (Figure~\ref{DBT_fig}~(a), (e)) and a narrowing of the Doppler absorption feature (Figure~\ref{DBT_fig}~(b), (f)).
+This narrowing causes a systematic underestimation of the extracted temperature, akin to the behaviour observed in atomic power broadening -- but with the opposite \cc{effect.
+In contrast to the linewidth narrowing, we detected very little shift ($<0.1\,$MHz) in the centre frequency of the Doppler feature as a function of laser intensity -- as long as the cell's isotopic ratio of $98.5:1.5$ $^{87}$Rb:$^{85}$Rb was correctly accounted for}.